"In the Isolation series, I intend to present objects and places without the dynamics of their environment.

 I seem to gravitate to the more objective observation of place rather than trying to imply some sense of emotion, which is exactly what has been manifested by the Bechers when they founded the Duesseldorf School.

 I also tend to look a lot at other artists outside of photography to learn about their thinking and process of approaching their work for example painters like Gerhard Richter and Anselm Kiefe.

-What’s your favourite - and least favourite - thing about the medium of photography?
+What’s your favourite, and least favourite, thing about the medium of photography?

 How has your photography developed since you started?

 MS: I started to make photograph in earnest in the early 90s.
-Since then, I worked in a rather wide range of sujets but seem to have come full circle from where I started with an excursion to portraiture and fashion for magazines and advertising.
+Since then, I worked in a rather wide range of subjects but seem to have come full circle from where I started with an excursion to portraiture and fashion for magazines and advertising.
 Given this timeline, I had a lot of opportunities to make tons of mistakes and learn from them.

 Today my motivation to make work is to explore questions and ideas and use photography as a medium to do so.
 In the last few years, I did diverge a bit from ‘pure’ photography to digital art making collages out of images to create my own worlds and meanings.
 I’m still in the process of coming to terms whether to call the final pieces photographs or just images and how or if the process itself even matters when the final result for me always is the print.

 Have you reached any milestones in your career / work that you are proud of?